4 Writing Your Future

 Some of AI powered writing tools are tailored to improving academic writing while others can be used to improve your written job applications.
 An incomplete selection of tools you could experiment with, if you haven’t already, is shown below:

 All of these tools will be biased by whatever data they’ve been trained on and encode some of the prejudices of the engineers that wrote their algorithms.
 You need to be careful about plagirism (if it is academic work) and writing generic job applications that are de-personalised and de-humanised.
 Employers will be able to spot these a mile off.
-(Advisor 2023b; Christian 2023)
+(Q. Byte 2023; Christian 2023)

 Another problem with using writing machines to help you communicate is that while the more sophisticated software might help overcome some of the dreaded writer’s block, they bypass the important process of writing discussed in section 4.5.6.
 Writing about something is one of the best ways to learn about it, and sometimes the best time to write is when you’re trying to figure out the subject for yourself.
 If you wait until you’re an expert, it will be too late to start.
 If you get a machine like ChatGPT to write for you, you won’t identify gaps in your knowledge and develop the expertise to fill them.